 - Return of live trading strategies without DARWIN and of demo trading strategies is updated once a day, during the European nighttime.

 Remember that there is more to a good strategy than just its return.

 Past results are no guarantee of future returns and as such.
 Therefore, it is recommended that you understand the Investable Attributes of a DARWIN / strategy to determine whether a return has been achieved by skill or by luck.

 - Return on summary tables is compounded and not summed

-The annual cumulative return will not match the sum of the monthly returns.
+The total cumulative return does not match the sum of the monthly returns.

-This is because the cumulative return over a period is calculated by compounding the returns of the constituent sub-periods and not by simply adding them up, by using the following mathematical formula:
+This is because the cumulative return over a period is calculated by compounding the returns of the constituent sub-periods, and not by simply adding them up, by using the following mathematical formula: